cbsalt/post-challenge/README.md

 npm install

 Run server
-Create a file .env.local and add your port and local host url, preferably different from PORT 3000 npm run serve
+Copy the .env.example file to .env and change its values, preferably different from PORT 3000 npm run serve
 ```